Deep Root Feeding and Watering

 Deep Root Injections

-A great way to keep trees healthy is by deep root feeding.
-A tree’s root system anchors the tree as well as absorbs and transports water and minerals from the soil to nourish it.
-The root system stores essential food during the winter months to prepare the tree for spring and the production of foliage.
+A tree’s root system anchors the tree and absorbs and transports water and minerals from the soil to nourish it.
+The root system stores essential food during the winter months to prepare the tree for spring and foliage and seeds production.
 Deep root feeding pushes nutrients, air, and water to the roots through a hollow stake in the ground.
 It encourages root growth and reduces water runoff.
-Ross Tree Company offers deep root feeding for your trees.
-For a free estimate of our deep root feeding and watering services, click here to fill out a request service form or call 303-871-9121.

 Quick Facts from Colorado State University

-Most tree roots are in the top 6 to 24 inches of the soil and occupy an area 2 to 4 times the diameter of the tree crown.
+Most tree roots are in the top 6 to 24 inches of the soil and occupy an area 2 to 4 times the tree crown’s diameter.

 Soil compaction, change in soil depth, and improper watering can injure roots, increasing stress and susceptibility to disease and insects.